Pttn/rieMiner/README.md

 #### Benchmark and Search Modes options

-* Difficulty: for Benchmark and Search Modes, sets the difficulty (must be from 265 to 32767).
+* Difficulty: for Benchmark and Search Modes, sets the difficulty (which is the number of binary digits, it must be at least 128).
 Default: 1600;
 * TupleLengthMin: for Search Mode, the base prime of tuples of at least this length will be shown.
 0 for the length of the constellation type - 1 (default or provided one, minimum 1).
 Default: 0;
 * BenchmarkBlockInterval: for Benchmark Mode, sets the time between blocks in s.
 Default: 150;
 * BenchmarkTimeLimit: for Benchmark Mode, sets the testing duration in s.
 0 for no time limit.
 Default: 0;